ikhana/UniswapTrade/README.md

   - `INFURA_URL=<infura url>`
    - `WALLET_SECRET =<wallet private key>`
    - `WALLET_ADDRESS =<wallet public key>`
-  you can learn how to have your public cnad private key from `Metmask` https://www.youtube.com/watch?v=qsvwg-cC928
+  you can learn how to have your public and private key from `Metmask` https://www.youtube.com/watch?v=qsvwg-cC928

 <br>